-Step 1: Add 3 tbsp arrowroot powder in a bowl/glass.
+Step 1: Add 3 tbsp arrowroot powder to a bowl/glass.

 Step 2: Then, add 3 tbsp of vodka.

 Note: Since my spray bottle was small, I added a bit less water.
-So, if your final mixture looks thinner, and more liquidly – don’t worry, it is suppose to be like that.
+So, if your final mixture looks thinner and more liquid – don’t worry, it is supposed to be like that.

 Step 4: Add a couple of drops of essential oil.